 - Content should follow copyright laws and safe for commercial use.
 Obtain the necessary permissions from the copyright owner to use photos, fonts, and artwork on materials.

 - Grammar and spelling should be correct

 - Write out the dates with the day of the week, the month, and the number of the day without st, nd, rd, th, or the year (e.g., Wednesday, Oct.
 10 or Wed, October 10).
 The year may be included only for annual events.

 - Times are spelled without periods, in lowercase letters, and space between the number and am/pm (e.g.,11 am – 12 pm).

 - Use the official department/organization and location titles.
-Refer to the terminology guide for these titles.
+Refer to the Writing Guide for these titles.